pdoehle/swc-notes/ecology_r_man_vis.md

 ## Visualizing Data
 * If you not are not still in the same work space, you need to load `tidyverse` and the data.

+> Participants who do not have Tidyverse will need to install it: `install.packages("tidyverse")`.

 ```r
 library("tidyverse")